 From the beginning

-Diana has gained a whole spectrum of skills.
-From her very first role, she quickly moved onto managing a team to being director and then Managing Director of her own company.
+Diana has since gained a whole spectrum of skills.
+From her very first role, she quickly moved onto managing a team to being Director and then Managing Director of her own company.
 Her expertise includes designing and developing sensor systems, system specifications and product development for medical devices, assessing new project requirements, writing technical articles and project management of small or large research and development projects.

 'I studied for a PhD in Solid State Physics in conjunction with BAe.
-I've spent my whole career in industry and along the way I've obtained many awards, skills and patents and undertaken many advisory roles.
+I've spent my whole career in industry and along the way I've obtained many awards, skills and patents and undertaken many advisory roles.'

 In Diana's current job, she is heavily involved in the development of the sensor based gait monitoring system.